-Responsible Department: Human Resources
+Responsible Department: Human Resources & Student Life

-Effective Date: June 1, 2012
+Effective Date: May 1, 2012

-Date of Scheduled Review: June 1, 2016
+Date of Scheduled Review: August 17, 2018

 A. Prohibition Against Harassment.
 Harassment, as defined in Section IV, will not be tolerated at Abilene Christian University.
 Harassment is unchristian and uncivil behavior.
 It is a breach of community, which expresses disrespect, exploits and undermines relationships based on trust, and interferes with learning and productive work.

 D. Impact of Complaint.
 Because a claim is not proof of prohibited conduct, a claim shall not be taken into account during performance review, promotion, reappointment, or other evaluation unless a final determination has been made that this policy has been violated.
 If necessary and appropriate, such decisions shall be deferred until the claim is resolved.

 E. Notification and Training.
-In an attempt to prevent harassment, ACU will provide all employees and students with annual notification regarding this policy and offer periodic training for faculty, staff members, and students, who will be required to participate in such training.
+In an attempt to prevent harassment, ACU will provide all employees and students with annual notification regarding this policy, where to file a complaint, and offer periodic training for faculty, staff members, and students, who will be required to participate in such training.

-- is so severe, persistent or pervasive that it unreasonably interferes with or limits the individual’s work or educational performance or one’s ability to participate in or benefit from the University’s educational program or activity or
+- is so severe, persistent or pervasive that it unreasonably interferes with or limits the individual’s work or educational performance or one’s ability to participate in or benefit from the University’s educational program or activity; or

-It should be noted that the University is exempted from certain legal prohibitions against religious discrimination as set out in its Nondiscrimination Policy.
+It should be noted that the University is exempted from certain legal prohibitions against religious and sex discrimination as set out in its Nondiscrimination Policy.
 Moreover, this definition (and policy) does not intend to give individuals any protection greater than that afforded by applicable law.

 Examples of Discriminatory Harassment may include, but are not limited to the following: